amir2000.nl photography logo

 In the heart of Amsterdam, where the city squares open wide and the past still whispers, stands the Royal Palace on the Dam.

-Golden chandeliers hung low like crowns frozen in light.
+The main hall shimmered as chandeliers hung low like crowns frozen in light above the polished floor.

 Camera: Canon EOS R5 Mark II | Lens: EF24-70mm f/2.8L II USM